Chad Floyd

 John Paul Chadwick Floyd, usually credited as Chad Floyd, is an American architect (born November 11, 1944) and a founding partner of Centerbrook Architects & Planners of Essex, Connecticut.
 Floyd’s work consists of academic, arts, civic, and residential projects.
 He is a member of the College of Fellows of the American Institute of Architects and a fellow of the Institute of Urban Design.

 Education and early career

-Floyd graduated from Yale College in 1966 and Yale School of Architecture in 1973.
+Floyd graduated from Yale College in 1966 and from the Yale School of Architecture in 1973.
 He received a Winchester Fellowship from Yale and a National Endowment for the Arts grant to study celebration spaces in 1974.
-He has been recognized for the use of interactive techniques, including live television, to engage citizens in urban design and architecture.
+He has been recognized for the use of interactive techniques, including live television, to engage citizens in urban design and in architecture.

 Centerbrook

 Founded in 1975, Centerbrook grew out of a firm established by Charles W. Moore, formerly the Dean of the Yale School of Architecture.
 Centerbrook was named Firm of the Year by the American Institute of Architects in 1998.